ausgerechnet/cwb-ccc/README.md

 up to this parameter (defaults to 20).

 By default, windows are cut at the "text" s-attribute.
 You can change this using the `s_break` attribute.
-As for the concordancer, the initial query may contain an additional "within" statement.
+Just like with the concordancer, the initial query may contain an additional "within" statement.

 By default, collocates are calculated on the "lemma"-layer, assuming that this is a valid p-attribute in the corpus.
 The corresponding